E3SM-Project/gdess/README.md

 Diagnostic recipes can be run from the command line or from within a Python kernel:

 **Command line**
-  - Use `co2_diag/bin/gdess.py --help` to see the available commands
+  - Use `co2_diag/bin/gdess.py` followed by the recipe name and then recipe options.
+To see available commands, run, e.g. `co2_diag/bin/gdess.py --help` or `co2_diag/bin/gdess.py seasonal --help`
   - To specify options from a file [recommended for repeated tests], use the `@` symbol prefix for the filename.
     E.g. `co2_diag/bin/gdess.py @recipe_options_file.txt`

 **In a Python kernel**
+  - The diagnostic recipes can be called directly, with options passed as a Python `dict` object.
-  - check out the demonstration notebooks in `notebooks/demo/` for how to run recipes for CMIP6 model output, NOAA Globalview+ Obspack, and E3SM model output.
+  - Check out the demonstration notebooks in `gdess/notebooks/demo/`.
+The notebooks showing recipe usage are: `trends_recipe.ipynb` and `seasonal_cycle_recipe.ipynb`

 ## Updating